solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Some Azure Database for PostgreSQL Flexible Server parameters cannot be modified.
 Verify the strategy before making environment assumptions.

+For an example of working with server parameters, reference [Configure server parameters in Azure Database for PostgreSQL - Flexible Server via the Azure portal].

 ## Upgrade Azure Database for PostgreSQL Flexible Server versions

 Sometimes, just upgrading versions may be the solution to an issue.
-Flexible Server supports PostgreSQL versions 11 through 16.5.7 and 8.0.
-Migrating from on-premises PostgreSQL 5.x to PostgreSQL Flexible Server 5.7 or 8.0 delivers major performance improvements.
-Consult the [Microsoft documentation] for more information regarding PostgreSQL Azure migrations, including major version changes.
+Flexible Server currenlty supports PostgreSQL versions 11 through 16.
+Migrating from on-premises PostgreSQL to PostgreSQL Flexible Server 16 delivers some major performance improvements.

+Azure Database for PostgreSQL Flexible Server Postgres has now introduced in-place major version upgrade feature that performs an in-place upgrade of the server with just a click.
+In-place major version upgrade simplifies the upgrade process minimizing the disruption to users and applications accessing the server.
+In-place upgrades are a simpler way to upgrade the major version of the instance, as they retain the server name and other settings of the current server after the upgrade, and don't require data migration or changes to the application connection strings.
+In-place upgrades are faster and involve shorter downtime than data migration.

+There are some issues to be aware of when utilizing in-place upgrades, some notible ones include:

+-   Flexible Server uses `pg_upgrade` utility to perform in-place major version upgrades and provides the flexibility to skip versions and upgrade directly to higher versions.
+-   The process of performing an in-place major version upgrade is an offline operation that results in a brief period of downtime.
+    Typically, the downtime is under 15 minutes, although the duration may vary depending on the number of system tables involved.
+-   Review the [limitations][66]

+For more information, review [Major Version Upgrade for PostgreSQL Flexible Server] and [Major Version Upgrade of a Flexible Server].

-## Customizing the container runtime
+## Customizing the application container runtime

-When using containers for your PostgreSQL and PHP application, the platform choice has a huge impact on your performance limits.
-In most cases, creating a custom PHP container can improve performance up to 6x over the out-of-the-box official PHP containers.
+When using containers for your PostgreSQL and container based applications, the platform choice has a huge impact on your performance limits.
+In most cases, creating a custom application container (such as with PHP) can improve performance versus the out-of-the-box official platform containers.
 It is important to determine if the effort of building a custom image will be worth the performance gain from the work.
-Also, keep in mind recent versions of PHP tend to perform better than older versions.
+Also, keep in mind recent versions of containers tend to perform better than older versions.

-Custom environments can be tested against standard workloads by running various benchmarks using the [PHPBench tool].

 ![Read more icon] [Container insights overview]

-## Running PostgreSQL Benchmarks
+## Running Benchmarks

-There are several tools that can be used to benchmark PostgreSQL environments.
-Here are a few that can be used to determine how well an instance is performing:
+There are several tools that can be used to benchmark environments.
+Here are a few that can be used to determine how well an instance is
+performing:

 -   [DBT2 Benchmark] - DBT2 is an open source benchmark that mimics an
     OLTP application for a company owning large amounts of warehouses.